-These guidelines, taken together with other basics, like limiting your number of fonts to fewer than two, choosing fonts that complement one another, using font weights strategically, left justifying paragraphs, avoiding all caps when possible, etc, will make your site much more engaging for users, who will want to keep reading your content.
+These guidelines, taken together with other basics, like limiting your number of fonts to fewer than two, choosing fonts that complement one another, using font weights strategically, left justifying paragraphs, avoiding all caps when possible, etc., will make your site much more engaging for visitors, who will want to keep reading your content.

 - The 15 Rules Every UX Designer Should Know

 - We Have Lost Track of What UX Actually Means

 - What is User Experience?